megaannum/vimside/README.md

 been implemented and it has only been tested against the very small Scala/Java test source project bundled with it.

+With lastest checkin, there is the first cut of the Type and Package Inspector.
+There will certainly be bugs.
+For types, place cursor over type and enter <Leader>ti.
+For package, place cursor over package path and enter <Leader>tp.
+Do not know if the project package inspector works yet.
+In inspector pressing <F1> gets help.
+<Leader> q      : quit
+<Leader> <CR>   : inspect type at point
+<Leader> <TAB>  : next type
+<Leader> <C-n>  : next type
+<Leader> <S-TAB>: previous type  (S-TAB may not work)
+<Leader> <C-p>  : previous type
+<Leader> n      : next history
+<Leader> p      : previous history
+Entering and leaving Type Inspector multiple times has not been tested very much.

 There is now included support for SBT (simple build tool).
 The test project is in the data/tests/sbt directory.
 The plugin/vimside.vim file has key mappings for functions that